 Most golfers like to think they strike the ball well.
-However, until you reach a tour level golfers rarely find the exact centre of the club face every time.
+However, until you reach a tour-level golfers rarely find the exact centre of the clubface every time.
 This affects the energy passed onto the golf ball and its total distance.

 Grab a marker pen and mark five golf balls up.
-Place the pen mark blob on each golf ball and face the blob towards your club face.
-Hit five wedge shots then check out where the black marks are on your club face.
+Place the pen mark blob on each golf ball and face the blob towards your clubface.
+Hit five wedge shots then check out where the black marks are on your clubface.
 Or you can buy some impact tape.

 If you have more than 1/2 inch between your marks then your strike needs improving, go back to basics and check your posture and weight distribution, or find a great local PGA pro.

 The next factor on your quest for great distance control is the club loft at impact (called dynamic loft).
-Variance in dynamic loft is a key reason golfers struggle with controlling their distance for chipping, pitching and wedge play.
+Variance in the dynamic loft is a key reason golfers struggle with controlling their distance for chipping, pitching and wedge play.

 Note the straight-ish line between my left arm and club shaft in the picture below.
 Ensuring your wrists don’t break down through impact is critical for keeping a consistent loft on your club through impact.
-All great wedge players keep this form well after the ball has left their club face (Check out Woods, Rose and Koepka’s swings for three great examples).
+All great wedge players keep this form well after the ball has left their clubface (Check out Woods, Rose and Koepka’s swings for three great examples).

-This position can only occur with great body rotation, so don’t try to get ahead of yourself, start by getting you basic wedge technique correct first, then come back and video your swing to check this position.
+This position can only occur with great body rotation, so don’t try to get ahead of yourself, start by getting your basic wedge technique correct first, then come back and video your swing to check this position.

 Hooks and slices – a hidden issue

 If you wish to become a great wedge player, work on building a more neutral golf swing.
-If you’re happy with your ball flight, just be aware of this issue and try to control how open / closed your club face is when you practice your wedge shots.
+If you’re happy with your ball flight, just be aware of this issue and try to control how open / closed your clubface is when you practice your wedge shots.

 The last point on becoming really good at distance control and wedge play is to become a master at controlling your wedge shot trajectory.
-The ball will always launch somewhere between the dynamic loft (red arrow) and angle of attack (blue arrow).
+The ball will always launch somewhere between the dynamic loft (red arrow) and the angle of attack (blue arrow).

 By adapting your ball position (forward and back) and weight distribution you can start to play around with your trajectory control.